mgravell/DraftBlogs/SortingPart3.md

 ## Blocking ourselves out

 We have a large chunk of data, and we want to perform a transformation on each value.
-So far, we've looked at a per-value transformation function (`Sortable`), but that means the overhead of a call per-value (which may or may not get inlined, depending on the complexity, and how we resolve the method - i.e. does it involve a `virtual` call to a type that isn't reliably known), and makes it hard for us to apply nuclear options to optimize.
+So far, we've looked at a per-value transformation function (`Sortable`), but that means the overhead of a call per-value (which may or may not get inlined, depending on the complexity, and how we resolve the method - i.e. does it involve a `virtual` call to a type that isn't reliably known).
+Additioanlly, it makes it very hard for us to apply more advanced optimizations!
+Blocks good.

 So; let's say we have our existing loop: